 (Pre-K) My daughter invented this project!
 You can do this in groups by spreading a thin layer of salt on the bottom of a tray.

 A classic art project for a reason!
-Here’s how you do it:
+This process makes lovely marbled paper.

 This produces a massive amount of art very quickly!
 I love how it encourages children to think about creative ways to make art.

 This is a really simple to set-up, has a surprising sound effect and looks incredible!

 13. Edible Mosaics

 This doubles as a snack idea!
 First use your fine motor skills to cut and create mosaic piece of art, then eat it!

 A classic art project that is always a hit with kids!

 Everyone LOVES this project!
 See the picture above.